-- Earn Dual Course Credits.
-A graduate completing and earning credit for at least three college credit hours in RLA or mathematics or at least nine college credit hours in any subject.
-See Appendix H for additional information. - Meet Criteria on Advanced Placement (AP)/International Baccalaureate (IB) Examination.
+Appendix H for additional information.

+- Meet Criteria on Advanced Placement (AP)/International Baccalaureate (IB) Examination.
 A graduate meeting the criterion score on an AP or IB examination in any subject area.
 Criterion score is 3 or higher for AP and 4 or higher for IB. - Earn an Associate Degree.
 A graduate earning an associate degree by August 31 immediately following high school graduation. - Complete an OnRamps Dual Enrollment Course.
 A graduate completing an OnRamps dual enrollment course and qualifying for at least three hours of university or college credit in any subject area.
-See Appendix H for additional information. - Earn an Industry-Based Certification (IBC).
+See Appendix H for additional information. - Earn an Industry-Based Certification (IBC) and Complete an Aligned Program of Study.
 A graduate earning an approved IBC under 19 TAC §74.1003.
 See "Appendix J-Industry-Based Certifications" for a complete list of the currently approved IBCs. - Earning a certification means that the student has successfully completed all requirements defined by the certifying entity.
 Districts and charter schools should consult the certifying entities' webpages to determine the requirements that must be met for students to earn IBCs.
-See Approved IBC List later in this chapter. - IBCs will need to be aligned with approved secondary programs of study in future accountability years.
+See Approved IBC List later in this chapter. - Students will need to earn an IBC and earn Completer status in an aligned program of study for CCMR credit starting in the 2027 accountability year.
 See Phase-In Schedule for Sunsetting IBCs and Alignment with Programs of Study later in this chapter. - Graduate with Completed Individualized Education Program (IEP) and Workforce Readiness.
-A graduate receiving a graduation type code of 04, 05, 54, or 55, which indicates the student has

-- completed his/her IEP and has either obtained full-time employment with self-help skills to maintain employment or has demonstrated mastery of specific employability and self-help skills that do not require public school services. - Enlist in the Armed Forces or Texas National Guard.
+A graduate receiving a graduation type code of 04, 05, 54, or 55, which indicates the student has completed his/her IEP and has either obtained full-time employment with self-help skills to maintain employment or has demonstrated mastery of specific employability and self-help skills that do not require public school services. - Enlist in the Armed Forces or Texas National Guard.
 A graduate enlisting the Texas National Guard or any of the 6 services: U.S. Army, Navy, Air Force, Coast Guard, Marine Corps, or Space Force.
 This includes the National Guard for their respective services. - Graduate Under an Advanced Diploma Plan and be Identified as a Current Special Education Student.
 A graduate who is identified as receiving special education services during the year of graduation and whose graduation plan type is identified as a Recommended High School Plan (RHSP), Distinguished Achievement Plan (DAP), Foundation High School Plan with an Endorsement (FHSP-E), Foundation High School Plan with a Distinguished Level of Achievement (FHSP-DLA) or Texas First Early High School Completion Program with a Distinguished Level of Achievement (Texas-First-DLA). - Earn a Level I or Level II Certificate.
 A graduate earning a level I or level II certificate in any workforce education area.
 See "Appendix D-Accountability Glossary" or Appendix H for additional information.